 As a Catholic school, we have a close relationship with both secondary and primary Catholic schools in the diocese.
 This provides the opportunity for supportive relationships for both students and staff.
 It brings the additional benefits of sports competitions and the annual Bishop’s Shield scripture, speech and drama competitions.
 Trinity Catholic College is part of a Community of Learners together with the Catholic primary schools in Dunedin.
 This provides another opportunity for collaboration in the Catholic educational community.

-We pray for the Trinity Catholic College Community
+We pray for the community of Trinity Catholic College

 May we grow in Respect for ourselves, each other and our world